-This returns an exprSet with P/M/A calls in the exprs slot and the wilcoxon p-values in the se.exprs slot.
+This returns an ExpressionSet object containing P/M/A calls and their associated Wilcoxon p-values.

 3.3.3 Li and Wong's MBEI (dchip)

 To obtain our version of Li and Wong's MBEI one can use

 This gives the current PM-only default.
 The reduced model (previous default) can be obtained using pmcorrect.method="subtractmm".